munjalbharti/Query-guided-End-to-End-Person-Search/README.md

 | QEEPS                    | 88.9          |   89.1  |

 ## PRW-mini
 The task of query dependent person search encompasses complexity of O(MN) during benchmarking (M queries, N gallery images).
 PRW dataset has 2,057 probes and 6,112 gallery images.
 This means, conditioning on the query requires jointly processing each [query-gallery] pair and the exhaustive evaluation of the product space, i.e. 2, 057 × 6, 112.
 We introduce the PRW-mini to reduce the evaluation time while maintaining the difficulty.
 PRW-mini tests 30 query images against the whole gallery.
-The 30 probes selected for PRW-mini are given in prwmini.pickle.
+The 30 probes selected for PRW-mini are given in prwmini_query_info.txt
-This contains a list of probes in format id_camid where id and camid are defined by the original PRW dataset.

 ## PRW Evaluation